BrianLusina/PythonSnips/pystrings/paren_matcher/README.md

     raise Exception("No closing parenthesis :(")

-Complexity O(n)O(n) time, where nn is the number of chars in the string.
+Complexity O(n) time, where nn is the number of chars in the string.
 O(1)O(1) space.

-The while loop keeps our space cost at O(1)O(1).
+The while loop keeps our space cost at O(1).
 It might be more Pythonic to use:

 for char in sentence[position:]:
-Python but then our space cost would be O(n)O(n), because in the worst case position would be 0 and we'd take a slice of the entire input.
+Python but then our space cost would be O(n), because in the worst case position would be 0 and we'd take a slice of the entire input.

 What We Learned The trick to many "parsing" questions like this is using a stack to track which brackets/phrases/etc